totalspectrum/spin2cpp/docs/basic.md

   fastspin main.bas
 ```

+#### Interoperation with Spin

+Using Spin objects with `class using` is straightforward, but there are some things to watch out for:

+  * Spin does not have any notion of types, so most Spin functions will return type `any` and take parameters of type `any`.
+This can cause problems if you expect them to return something special like a pointer or float and want to use them in the middle of an expression.
+It's probably best to just directly assign the results of Spin methods to a typed variable, and then use that variable in the expression instead
+  * Spin treats strings differently than BASIC does.
+For example, in the Spin expression `ser.tx("A")`, `"A"` is an integer (a single element list).
+That would be written in BASIC as `ser.tx(asc("A"))`.
+Conversely, in Spin you have to write `ser.str(string("hello"))` where in BASIC you would write just `ser.str("hello")`.

 ### CLOSE

 Closes a file previously opened by `open`.
 This causes the `closef` function specified in the device driver (if any) to be called, and then invalidates the handle so that it may not be used for further I/O operations.
 Any attempt to use a closed handle produces no result.